-The Virginia Statewide AHEC Program is administered through a statewide advisory board and the eight individual AHECs.
 AHECs receive federal funding through a "Model State-Supported AHEC" cooperative agreement.
-The "Model" cooperative agreement from the US Department of Health and Human Services, Health Resources and Services Administration (HRSA) requires a 100% non-federal match.
-In FY06, the Virginia AHEC Program office at VCU received \$660,696 in federal model funding (direct & indirect) of which 80% was equally distributed among the eight (8) community AHEC centers.
+The "Model" cooperative agreement from the US Department of Health and Human Services, Health Resources and Services Administration (HRSA) requires a 100% non-federal match preferably in state appropriations.
+In FY07, the Virginia AHEC Program office at VCU received \$681,244 in federal model funding (direct & indirect) of which 78% was equally distributed among the eight (8) community AHEC centers.

-In FY 2006 \$300,000 in designated state funds were distributed equally to the eight AHEC centers for "the recruitment and retention, practice support, and training of health care professionals in medically underserved or areas with medically underserved populations."
-An additional \$100,000 was distributed to two AHECs - one urban Northern Virginia AHEC, one rural Southwest Virginia AHEC to "develop and implement a statewide nursing recruitment and retention program in collaboration with nursing and health care groups."
+In FY 2007 \$300,000 in designated state funds were distributed equally to the eight AHEC centers for "the recruitment and retention, practice support, and training of health care professionals in medically underserved or areas with medically underserved populations."
+An additional \$100,000 was distributed to two AHECs - one urban Northern Virginia AHEC, one rural Southwest Virginia AHEC to "develop and implement a statewide nursing recruitment and retention program in collaboration with purping and health care groups".
+A separate report is available with nursing and health care groups."
+A separate report is available upon request.

 In addition, the Department of Medical Assistance Services -- to the extent permissible under federal and state laws -- entered into an agreement with the Virginia Statewide Area Health Education Centers so that qualifying funds may be used at the discretion of each center for obtaining matching non-general funds when available.
-The community AHEC programs were able to generate an additional \$48,056 in FY06 under this agreement.

-The AHEC Program Office and Centers acquired an additional \$1,553,569 in other funds through local, state, federal and national grants, foundations, associations and fees for services.
+The community AHEC programs were able to generate an additional \$57,815 in FY07 under this agreement.
+The AHEC Program Office and Centers acquired an additional \$1,840,584 in other funds through local, state, federal and national grants, foundations, associations and fees for services.